KoicsD/CharliesAngels/TaskDescription/OrdersWeek5.md

 * basic menu for all above points (with [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) point of view)
 * we made possible to leave the field *"Date of Last Donation"* empty when entering new *Donor*

+### Bugs we made:
+* identity number of *Donation* events "slipped" when deleting an event
+* there were no way to read the unique identifier of *Donor*s when listing
+* our lister was able to list only one *Donor* or *Donation* at a time, so we did not have to bother about paging
+  -- we have not implemented page-size watcher and pager since than at all

 ------------------

 ## Structure of code